Think you're in the clear because you've made an offer on a house and your mortgage process has begun? Think again!

 Too many credit cards can make you look risky to lenders.
 Too few credit cards can make you look risky to lenders.
 Complicated, right?
 So, how many credit cards should a person have?
 It's generally recommended to have between one to three credit cards, assuming you're able to stay on top of all payments.

-If you determined to close a credit card, make sure you are closing the right credit card.
+If you are determined to close a credit card, make sure you are closing the right credit card.
 Generally, you get rewarded for maintaining long-standing credit accounts and for only using a small portion of your credit limit.

 When choosing which cards to close, look at which have been open the shortest amount of time, but also factor in which have the highest fees.
 You can close more than one credit card; just space those closures out over time.
 Be sure that you understand how closing one account will affect your credit utilization rate.